microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution03.md

 ## Introduction

-This challenge requires attendees to use a Jupyter Notebook and Azure Data Studio (or equivalent tool) to run/experiment with SQL Server performance and evaluating performance.
+This challenge requires attendees to use a Jupyter Notebook and Azure Data Studio and Azure Monitor SQL Insights to run/experiment with SQL Server performance and evaluating performance.

 The purpose of this challenge is threefold:

 1. Explore new features of SQL Server that may improve performance intrinsically
 1. Ensure would-be data engineers and DBAs are comfortable evaluating performance
-1. Leverage newer tools like Azure Data Explorer and Notebooks
+1. Leverage newer tools like Azure Data Studio Notebooks and Azure Monitor SQL Insights

 In addition to getting hands on with troubleshooting and exploring new features of SQL Server, this challenge will help those purpsuing DP-300 or related certifications that evaluate these skills.